zenfish/certitude/README.md

     certitude.py * > ../certz.json
     cd ..

-    # start a simple web server -
+    # start a simple web server - here's a dozen or so line one -
     ./https.py &

+Then fire up a browser to something like - https://localhost:4443/cert.html?json=certz.json

-You can also use `jq` or other tools to look at the JSON directly, of course -
+Of course you can also use `jq` or other tools to look at the JSON directly, of course -

     #
     # show certs with matching public/private keys